woo-cell/odin-project-weather-app/README.md

-# Weather map
+# Weather app
-A weather map allowing users to get weather infos and 3 days forecast for a location.
+A weather app allowing users to get weather infos and 3 days forecast for a location.
 This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum.

 ## Technologies used